-It is probably safe to say that a top shelf bat from any number of companies performs at peak powers.
-If it says Slugger, Easton, DeMarini, Rawlings, Axe, Anderson, Marucci or Combat (and maybe one or two others) than you can bet the bat is legit.
+It is probably safe to say that a top-shelf bat from any number of companies performs at peak powers.
+If it says Slugger, Easton, DeMarini, Rawlings, Axe, Anderson, Marucci, or Combat (and maybe one or two others) then you can bet the bat is legit.

 Are better bats always more expensive?

-What has BPF 1.15 standars done for the market?
+What has BPF 1.15 standards done for the market?

-BPF 1.15 standard implementation has really forced bat companies to the drawing board on innovation.
-This is ultimately good for all of us.
+BPF 1.15 standard implementation has forced bat companies to the drawing board on innovation.

 Are Swing Weight and Bat Load the Same?

 To the contrary of what many vendors often erroneously claim, a bat with an end load does not also have a high swing weight or MOI (mass moment of inertia).
 Instead of where the load is found in a bat is only one of many factors which determine swing weight—the most important of which is arguably the total length of a bat.
 Just because a bat has a handle or end load does not also mean it has a low or high swing weight.
 You can prefer an end-loaded bat but get a low swing weight by only getting a shorter size.
 See our swing weight charts.

 Want to donate to our next bat review by buying our data sheet?

 The 2018 season brought with it some great bats, but nothing to knock off the world’s hottest bats ever.
 Below is our list of the world’s hottest bats ever.